jiteshsuthar/hellonodejsdocker/README.md

 * <b>create Dockerfile</b>

-        Go to your node application directory and create a file named as <b>"Dockerfile"</b> [without any extension]
+        Go to your node application directory and create a file named as "Dockerfile" [without any extension]

     * 1st Line : Node Version